Reilamos/School_District_Analysis/README.md

 # School_District_Analysis

 Python 3.7.11, Jupyter 6.4.5
-Final Upload Completed Project "PycitySchools_Challenge"
+Final Upload Completed Project "PycitySchools_Challenge_testing"

 # Overview of the school district analysis: Explain the purpose of this analysis.